formr/formr/README.md

 </form>
 ```

 ## Pre-Built Forms

-Formr has several common forms already baked in, and it's easy to create and save your own.
+Formr has several common forms already baked in, and it's really easy to create and save your own.

 ```php
 $form = new Formr();